Wednesday, April 10, 2019

 In 1988, the Times Picayune ran a feature article about her, focusing on her many interests and preservation efforts, but especially on the 175th anniversary of the founding of Covington.

-Here is the article from 31 years ago, click on the image to make it larger and more readable.
+Here is the article from 31 years ago, click on the image below to make it larger and more readable.

 Playmakers Comes To Covington